08 Nov Putting Poa Annua in its Place

 A weed that can easily be mistaken for Kentucky bluegrass is known as Poa annua, or annual bluegrass.
 This grassy weed is extremely common throughout the United States and is well adapted to various locations, conditions and maintenance practices making it a weed that can be tough to get rid of.
 Perhaps the easiest way to identify this light green invader is by its tall seed head which produces tassels and rises above the typical home lawn, resulting in unsightly patches as seen in the images below.

 A single Poa annua plant can produce hundreds to thousands of seeds, which can remain dormant in the soil for years and will typically germinate during the late summer to early fall.
-Poa annua germinates in the fall when soil temperatures drop below 70 degrees.
-Once the germination process begins, the weed will continue to grow throughout the spring, and will then flower and die off in the summer.
+Poa annua grass germinates in the fall when soil temperatures drop below 70 degrees.
+Once the germination process begins, the weed will continue to grow throughout the spring and will then flower and die off in the summer.
 When the weed dies off from the heat of the summer, it leaves behind unattractive brown or bare patches in the lawn.
-This weed can also continue to grow in the winter when most home lawns go dormant and will thrive in areas of the lawn that are damp, shady and compact due to its shallow rooting system.
+The poa annua weed can also continue to grow in the winter when most home lawns go dormant and will thrive in areas of the lawn that are damp, shady and compact due to its shallow rooting system.

 Poa Annua Prevention and Non-Chemical Control